ehtisham-ali6393/Palette-Fusion/README.md

 </div>
 <br>

-Thank you for visiting my personal portfolio.
+Thank you for visiting my Website.
 Let's connect and create something amazing together!